 Elm seed bug (2009)

-Pest description and damage The elm seed bug is a small (0.33 inch) true bug with rusty red markings on the thorax, wings and legs, an orange underbelly, and alternating dark and white marks along the edge of the abdomen.
+Pest description and damage The elm seed bug is a small (0.33 inch) true bug with rusty red markings on the thorax, wings, and legs, an orange underbelly, and alternating dark and white marks along the edge of the abdomen.
 The nymphs are brighter and reddish with a black head, similar to the related boxelder bug.
 Adults and nymphs thrive on the abundant seeds of elms and other trees such as oak or linden.
 Since they feed on seeds in the trees, they are not a major landscape pest.
-However, they cause concern when adults and nymphs drop onto decks, congregate on building siding, then enter homes in prodigious numbers.
+However, they cause concern when adults and nymphs drop onto decks, congregate on building siding, and then enter homes in large numbers.
 This occurs in July and August as they seek relief from the heat, in the autumn when they are seeking winter shelter, and again in spring when they leave their sheltered overwintering sites.
 Both adults and nymphs emit an unpleasant odor.

 Pest biology and life cycle The adults emerge from overwintering sites in spring, mate, and lay eggs.
 While there is only one generation per year, the adults have an extended egg-laying period and both young and adults are present throughout the summer and fall.
 Eggs hatch and young nymphs go through a series of molts.
-After each molt their wing buds become more visible until the final molt when they have fully developed adult wings.
+After each molt, their wing buds become more visible until the final molt when they have fully developed adult wings.

 Management—cultural and physical control